gangwang4638/sme-bi-course-application/vm-exercises.md

 # Virtual Machine (VM) Exercises

-## :information_source: Read this before getting started
-- The two exercises should not replicate the exact actions shown in your screencast.
-The goal of exercises is for learners to apply what was learned in the screencasts to new problems or situations.
-This is best pedagogical practice for retaining and building skills.
-For example, this can be done by using another dataset between screencasts and exercises or focusing on a different portion of the dataset.
-- Power BI / Tableau specific: We can only run free versions of BI software in our virtual machine exercises.
-In the case of Power BI, make sure the exercises can run on [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) without any additional paid products.
-- Unsure what the scope of an exercise should be?
-Here's an [example](https://campus.datacamp.com/courses/introduction-to-power-bi/getting-started-with-power-bi?ex=14) from Introduction to Power BI.
-The first chapter of most DataCamp courses are free, so take a look at our [BI courses](https://learn.datacamp.com/courses?technologies=Tableau&technologies=Power%20BI) to get a feel for how we assess and guide learners.

 ## 1st VM Exercise

 #### Dataset

-- [ ] Add datasets used to the `datasets/` folder
+- [x] Add datasets used to the `datasets/` folder - This exercise is using the internal Databricks sample dataset samples.nyctaxi.trips

 #### Files

-- [ ] **Initial**: Add file to the `exercises/`  folder with the name `ex-1-intial.twbx` or `ex-1-intial.pbix` or `ex-1-initial.yxmd`, depending if you are auditioning for a Tableau/Power BI/Alteryx course.
+- [x] **Initial**: Add file to the `exercises/`  folder with the name `ex-1-initial.sql`.
-- [ ] **Solution**: Add file to the `exercises/`  folder with the name `ex-1-sol.twbx` or `ex-1-sol.pbix` or `ex-1-sol.yxmd`
+- [x] **Solution**: Add file to the `exercises/`  folder with the name `ex-1-sol.lvdash.json`.

 #### Learning Objective

-*One measurable learning objective that this exercise assesses*
+*Create a new dashboard by combining visulizations*

 #### Context

-*3 - 4 sentence description of why it’s important to learn how to do this task (linking back to the learning objective).
-Explain how this would be used in a real-life situation.
-Why is it useful, what problem does it solve?*
+*Learning to create a Databricks dashboard is crucial as it equips you with the ability to visualize and interpret complex data efficiently.
+This skill is integral to data-driven decision-making, enabling you to derive actionable insights from large datasets.
+In real-life scenarios, a Databricks dashboard can track key performance indicators (KPIs) and monitor important metrics in real time.
+This practical tool helps in identifying patterns, optimizing processes, and ultimately driving strategic initiatives with data-backed evidence.*

 #### Steps to be executed by the student (max 6)

 *Each bulleted instruction is a complete sentence that describes a specific task.*

-- Step 1
-- Step 2
-- Step 3
-- ...
+- Step 1: Run the provided query in Databricks "SQL Editor".
+- Step 2: Create a scatter plot visualization named "Daily Fare Trends" with "trip_distance" as the x-axis and "fare_amount" as the y-axis.
+- Step 3: Create a counter plot named "Total Trips" using "Count rows" as the target value.
+- Step 4: Add both visualizations to a new dashboard named "Trips".
+- Step 5: Change the dot color to red in the "Daily Fare Trends" widget in your dashboard.

 #### Exercise question:
-*This is a question presented to learners to check if the steps above were properly completed.
-It can be a multiple choice question or a question with a 1-3 word answer.
-It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*
+*Question: What is the total trips count displayed on the dashboard?
+Answer: 20.69K*

 #### End goal: